szapp/FeatShare/doc/tutorial.rst

     249
     250  ...

 First of all, the line numbers are different.
 The other person seems to have added a lot to the file.
 Also, and more importantly, the spelling and white spaces are different, the code is indented, there is a comment at the end of one line and the values are different.
 How do we go about this?

 Clearly we need to make as little assumptions on the parts we are searching as possible.
-For that we use :ref:`regular expressions <regex>`.
+For that we will use :ref:`regular expressions <regex>`.

 .. _tutorial.configJson: